ghiscoding/slickgrid-universal/docs/grid-functionalities/Custom-Tooltip-(plugin).md

 ```

 ### Column Header Custom Tooltip with `headerFormatter`
-You can create a Custom Tooltip which will show up when hovering a column header (title) by simply providing a `headerFormatter` [via a Column Definition](/ghiscoding/slickgrid-universal/wiki/Custom-Tooltip-(plugin)#via-column-definition) (per column) OR [via Grid Options](/ghiscoding/slickgrid-universal/wiki/Custom-Tooltip-(plugin)#via-grid-options) (all columns of the grid), the formatter is the same structure as a regular formatter and accepts html string.
+You can create a Custom Tooltip which will show up when hovering a column header (title) by simply providing a `headerFormatter` [via a Column Definition](#via-column-definition) (per column) OR [via Grid Options](#via-grid-options) (all columns of the grid), the formatter is the same structure as a regular formatter and accepts html string.
 ```ts
 // define your custom tooltip in a Column Definition OR Grid Options
 customTooltip: {